With the advancement of smartphone technology, an expansion in digital marketing has been observed over the years in India.

 5. Banking and payments

 HDFC India has announced it will integrate online retailers into its mobile banking platform to enable one-click purchases using QR Codes.
-The program plans on using the platform to authenticate the user, thus allowing purchases to be made, without further authentication, from the retailers.
+The program plans on using the platform to authenticate the user.
+Hence, it allows making purchases, without further authentication, from the retailers.
 By introducing this, HDFC plans on accelerating eCommerce transactions.

-Paytm Wallet, a payment app that allows transactions to Paytm tie-up companies, has now introduced a new feature wherein the user can pay or send money by scanning a merchant’s QR Code.
+Paytm Wallet, a payment app that allows transactions to Paytm tie-up companies, has now introduced a new feature.
+It allows the user to pay or send money by scanning a merchant’s QR Code.
 This facility isn’t exclusive to Paytm partners.
-With the shift in payment procedures being made user friendly and fast, QR Codes serve to facilitate the model.
+With payment procedures are getting user friendly and fast, QR Codes serve to facilitate the model.

 India is rapidly pacing towards putting a smartphone in the hands of every India.
 To make services and content easily accessible, India, like China, must accommodate the QR Code technology to remove language and literacy barriers.